Peer-Led Team Learning

 Frequently Asked Questions

-• Better understanding of the content, concepts, and how to apply what you learned
+• Gain a better understanding of the content, key concepts, and how to apply what you learn

-• Possible future employment opportunities as a PLTL leader (get an A in the class and come talk to us)
+• Explore future job opportunities by becoming a PLTL leader (earn an A in the course and come talk to us!)

-The PLTL workshop time is found next to the course in the course schedule.
-You cannot switch your workshop time for another so please make sure you will be available to attend at the time in the course schedule when you register.
+The PLTL workshop time is listed next to the course in the course schedule.
+Workshop times cannot be changed, so please be sure you are available to attend at the scheduled time before registering for the course.

 Peer collaborative learning models with mandatory student participation have been a part of the Learning Center history since 2013.
 The variations and flexibility of PCL models allow institutions to design and implement according to student and program need.
 Prior to 2013, there was a trend of high failure rates in high enrollment core courses such as Composition I & II, U.S. History I & II, College Algebra and Contemporary Mathematics.
 These are first year courses that the majority of students are required to take as part of their program of study and therefore they were selected as targeted courses.
 The need for a first year student success initiative was discovered through a multi-year institutional self-study conducted by representatives from all areas within the institution.
 Once a PCL program was determined to be the intervention of choice, the design of the PCL program, referred to as Link2Success (L2S) began.
 Representative leaders from various institutional departments, including the Dean of College of Liberal Arts, the Executive Director of Enrollment, Dean of Students, Director of Advising, and the Director of the Learning Center were sent to participate in a jointly sponsored AAC&U and Excelencia institute with the goal of developing a program ready for implementation in Fall 2013.
 The model design was a combination of Structured Learning Assistance (SLA) and Supplemental Instruction (SI), borrowing the mandatory participation component of SLA and the collaborative learning environment of SI.
 L2S involved peer leaders sitting through the class, working closely with faculty, and offering mandatory sessions with a ratio of 1:12 of leader to student.
 The program was highly successful, having a significantly positive contribution for a great number of students (quantitative and qualitative data is available upon request through the Director of the Learning Center).